Looking for Science-Based Resources about Alcohol and Health?

 NIAAA offers health care providers various resources to help them stay informed about the best practices to care for patients and help patients who need more specialized treatment for AUD.

 The Healthcare Professional’s Core Resource on Alcohol (HPCR) provides concise, thorough information to help health care providers provide care for patients whose alcohol use may be impacting their health.
-The HPCR offer free continuing education (CME/CE) credits.
+The HPCR offers free continuing education (CME/CE) credits.
 For patients who need specialized treatment, the NIAAA Alcohol Treatment Navigator includes a portal to assist health care providers in making treatment referrals.

 “Alcohol Screening and Brief Intervention for Youth: A Practitioner’s Guide” assists health care professionals in quickly identifying youth who are experiencing or are at risk for alcohol-related problems.
 The guide is also available in Spanish.